 Ancient Chinese Toothpaste

-In Wai Tai Miyao (外台秘要), a Tang Dynasty medicine book, doctor Wan Tao (王焘, 670 – 755) described how to brush teeth with tender willow branch and make toothpaste with cimicifuga (9g), angelica (9g), ligusticum (9g), asarum (9g), agilawood (9g) and hydrophite (18g).
+In Wai Tai Miyao (外台秘要), a Tang Dynasty medicine book, doctor Wan Tao (王焘, 670 – 755) described how to brush teeth with a tender willow branch and make toothpaste with cimicifuga (9g), angelica (9g), ligusticum (9g), asarum (9g), agilawood (9g) and hydrophite (18g).

 COMMENTS FROM GOOGLE PLUS